Hailee Steinfeld: 2007–2015: Breakthrough and critical recognition

 In 2011, Steinfeld was cast at age 14 to play Juliet in a 2013 adaptation of Romeo and Juliet.
 The role was originally intended for a 22-year-old actress; there was concern about nudity in the film, but its director explained that when Steinfeld was cast, the script was changed to make it age-appropriate.
 The film was released in October 2013 to poor reviews in the United States and internationally.
 Steinfeld starred as Petra Arkanian in Ender's Game, a science-fiction action-adventure film based on the book by Orson Scott Card.
 The film was released on November 1, 2013.

-Steinfeld played Violet, one of the leads in the romance-drama Begin Again.
+Steinfeld played Violet, one of the supporting characters in the romance-drama Begin Again.
 The film was given a limited release in the United States on June 27, 2014, grossing $134,064 on its opening weekend; it opened in wide release on July 11.
 It was re-released by The Weinstein Company on August 29.
-Paramount Pictures closed a deal in 2011 for the screen rights to the Cat Patrick novel Forgotten and announced that she would play London Lane in a project yet to be filmed as of 2015.
+Paramount Pictures closed a deal in 2011 for the screen rights to the Cat Patrick novel Forgotten and announced that she would play London Lane in a project yet to be filmed as of 2025.
 In 2014, Steinfeld was announced to star as Min Green in a screen adaptation of Daniel Handler's romantic-comedy book Why We Broke Up, but as of 2022, the film had not gone into production.